Skip to content

 Create a SOAP Teststep

-A SOAP teststep performs sends a SOAP/XML payload (Request) to a specified URL and waits for the SOAP/XML response payload
+A SOAP teststep performs sends a SOAP/XML payload (Request) to a specified URL and waits for the SOAP/XML response payload Press create new SOAP Teststep.
+This will open a configuration dialog for the SOAP request.
+You need to enter some details:

 Button new SOAP Teststep